undus5/undus/content/posts/qemu-install-windows11-guest.md

 tag makes udev apply a dynamic user ACL to the device node, which coordinates with systemd-logind to make the device usable to logged-in users."

-Allow regular user to use all USB devices:
+Allow regular user to use all USB devices, create `/etc/udev/rules.d/71-usb-uaccess.rules` with:

 ```
-# /etc/udev/rules.d/71-usb-uaccess.rules

 SUBSYSTEM=="usb", MODE="0660", TAG+="uaccess"
 ```